What is diabetes and how is it connected to chronic kidney disease?

 How will my kidneys be monitored if I have diabetes?

 Your diabetes will be monitored by your GP.
 It is very important to have your urine tested at least once a year, as protein leaking into the urine is the first sign of kidney damage.
-It is important to pick this up early as there are many treatments to protect your kidneys from further damage.
+When it is picked up early, there are treatments that can protect your kidneys from further damage.

 You will also have regular blood tests to check your kidney function.
 If your kidney damage progresses, you will be referred to a kidney specialist (nephrologist) at hospital to discuss treatment options.